-But don’t get it twisted — if you were disturbing the peace (or the musical magic), she’d kick your ass out too.
+But don’t get it twisted — if you were disturbing the peace (or the live music), she’d kick your ass out too.
 Charlie Pride even gifted her a tiny hatpin to help keep people in line.
 Get too wild and you were getting poked.

 A Breeding Ground for Songs and Stars Alike